SolomonMg/al-folio/README.md

 /bin/serve
 ```

 When you are at a good stopping place, **commit** your final changes.
+YOU MUST COMMIT YOUR CHANGES if you don't, you WILL lose work when you deploy.

 ```bash
 /bin/commit '<informative commit message clearly describing what youve done since your last commit'>